Oil posts longest run of weekly gains since April

 Oil is up about 12 per cent this month after the US and China made a breakthrough in their prolonged trade dispute and as the Organization of Petroleum Exporting Countries and its allies agreed to deepen output cuts.

-West Texas Intermediate for February delivery rose 4 cents to settle at US$61.72 a barrel on the New York Mercantile Exchange.
+West Texas Intermediate for February delivery rose four US cents to settle at US$61.72 a barrel on the New York Mercantile Exchange.
 The US benchmark ended the week 2.1 per cent higher, marking its fourth weekly advance.

 Brent for February settlement rose 24 US cents to close at US$68.16 a barrel on the ICE Futures Europe exchange.
 The global benchmark crude ended the week 3.1 per cent higher and traded at a US$6.44 premium to WTI.

-Gasoline inventories rose by 1.96 million barrels, more than reported by the industry-funded American Petroleum Institute Tuesday.
+Petrol inventories rose by 1.96 million barrels, more than reported by the industry-funded American Petroleum Institute on Tuesday.
 Supplies are at the highest seasonal level since 1990, despite refineries running hard.
+BLOOMBERG